MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

    > mount: unknown filesystem type 'LVM2_member'

-In this case, Azure Disk Encryption (ADE) is enabled on the disk.
+These error occurs because Azure Disk Encryption (ADE) is enabled on the disk.
 You’ll be unable to mount the disk or perform any fixes on it from a repair VM until the disk is unlocked.
 For more information, see [confirm that ADE is enabled on the disk](unlock-encrypted-disk-offline.md#confirm-that-ade-is-enabled-on-the-disk).

 ## Method 1: Unlock an encrypted disk automatically